J3susChrist/VCAATrollSheet/README.md

 # VCAATrollSheet
-A demonstration on how to abuse Mathematica the same amount VCAA was abused as a kid.
+A demonstration on how to abuse Mathematica almost as much as VCAA was abused as a kid.

 ## What is this?
 ###### A message from Sai